 Sign your form by typing or drawing your signature, or using an image.
 Send your completed forms to others and store the forms securely in Adobe Document Cloud.

-This document provides instructions on how to fill & sign your forms electronically from your desktop using Acrobat DC or Acrobat Reader DC.
+This document provides instructions on how to fill & sign your forms electronically from your desktop using Acrobat or Acrobat Reader.
 Refer to the related links section at the bottom of this page for how to do the same using a browser or the tablet app.

 To fill or add text, click Add Text in the toolbar.
 Click at the place in the document where you want to add the text, and then start typing.